scripting/feedToMasto/README.md

 The feeds must have guids.
 This app depends on the guids being unique.

+To get started <a href="https://github.com/scripting/feedToMasto/archive/refs/heads/main.zip">download</a> the feedToMasto folder.

 ### config.json

-Setting up the feedToMasto app is all done in config.json.
+Setting up the feedToMasto app is all done in <a href="https://github.com/scripting/feedToMasto/blob/main/config.json">config.json</a>.
 Open it in a text editor.

 ### On your Mastodon account